Fingal Exterior

 Fingal

-Purchased by The Royal Yacht Trust in 2014, former Lighthouse Board tender, Fingal has been transformed into a 22-cabin luxury floating hotel and is TripAdvisor's No.1 hotel in Edinburgh.
+Purchased by The Royal Yacht Trust in 2014, former Lighthouse Board tender, Fingal has been transformed into a 22-cabin luxury floating hotel and is TripAdvisor's No.1 UK Luxury Hotel & Tripadvisor's No.1 UK Small Boutique Hotel.
 With a stunning Ballroom, seating up to 80 guests, and The Lighthouse Bar for Afternoon Tea or a light Evening Supper, Fingal offers the perfect venue for special occasions.
 Fingal was launched in August 1963, and was the last ship to be built by the Blythswood Shipbuilding Company in Glasgow.
 Registered in Leith, Fingal was in the service of the Northern Lighthouse Board, spending 30 years working out of Oban with the final 6 years based in Stromness, Orkney.
 At 239ft, the ship is two thirds the size of Britannia.

 Royal Yacht Britannia Bloodhound 5